 BATTLESHIPS: Players are divided into teams.
 Each player has a number and each team has its battleships (tall cones or balls on the top of cones).
 Coach calls a number and plays a ball in.
 Players have to try to knock down other battleships and try to protect theirs.
 Numbers not called cannot block balls coming to their ships.
-Once a team is out of the battleships they keep playing to try to knock down other team ships.
+Once a team is out of battleships they keep playing to try to knock down other team ships.